 California Teachers of the YearRecognizes exemplary teachers who best represent all of California’s teachers and symbolize the profession’s contributions to quality education.

 In 1972, California began recognizing outstanding teachers to provide an opportunity for fostering educator excellence.
-Greatness by Design: Supporting Outstanding Teaching to Sustain a Golden State (PDF; 4MB; Updated 17-Sept-2012), is a report from the California Educator Excellence Task Force which provides their recommendations on how to strengthen California's teacher and administrative corps.
+Former State Superintendent of Public Instruction Tom Torlakson appointed an Educator Excellence Task Force to focus on the Educator Quality element of the Blueprint for Great Schools (released in August 2011) and designed to strengthen California's teacher corps.
 The CA TOY process is part of the teamwork and collaboration in place to meet those recommendations.
 The experienced teachers selected as CA TOYs reflect the diversity of our teachers and students.

 The program's goals are to:

 - Identify and honor exemplary and highly qualified teachers throughout California within a structure of local, regional, and statewide recognition activities.